MattPflance/myappportfolio/README.md

 # myappportfolio
 Simple Android app that showcases other apps I have made.
-For this app to be functional, please install PopularMovies and SuperDuo apps.
+Please install the PopularMovies and SuperDuo apps along with this app for full functionality.